jeanleecole/archive/pages/Projects/metzerott_formatted.md

 This air of relief Karl Metzerott saw and resented, as he resented the garlanded shop windows, the bright faces of the passers-by, even the crisp air and sparkling sunshine.
 What right had the world to rejoice and be glad, when his young wife lay dead in her coffin, murdered by those very rich men whose gay carriages rattled past the hearse that bore her to her grave, in whose coffers lay buried the wealth that would have saved her?

-From this day the shoemaker grew more silent and <p class="pagenum">Begin page 71</p>gloomy, less fond of the society of his fellows, more given to sullen brooding over the wrongs of the poor and the cruelty, oppression, and self-indulgence of the rich.
+From this day the shoemaker grew more silent and <hr><p class="pagenum">Page 71</p>gloomy, less fond of the society of his fellows, more given to sullen brooding over the wrongs of the poor and the cruelty, oppression, and self-indulgence of the rich.
 It was well that to this temper Baby Louis served as a safety valve; for Karl kept stern silence when social questions were debated at Mannerchor Hall or other places of friendly meeting.
 What did they know about it, he said scornfully, not one of whom had ever lost a Dora?
 Besides, until the time for action came, why waste one's strength in words?

 But he grew eloquent when Louis sat upon his knee in the late twilight, while he smoked his pipe; and the child, with grave blue eyes upraised to his father's face, listened to tales of wrong and oppression as other children hearken to the woes of Cinderella or the terrible fate of Rothkäppchen.[^redriding]